-2) Amoebiasis, Leishmaniasis, Trypanosomiasis etc.

-Genetic epidemiology and cohort studies on amoebiasis and leishmaniasis are carried out in cooperation with the International Centre for Diarrheal Disease Research, Bangladesh (ICDDR, B.) and the University of Virginia.
-Field sites include Dhaka and rural areas of Bangladesh.
-In addition to genetic factors, we aim to elucidate various environmental factors that determine and/or influence the outcome and transmission of the infection.
+${\bf 2.\,Amoebiasis,\,Leish maniasis,\,Trypanosomiasis\,\,etc.}$ influence the outcome and transmission of the infection.
 In the laboratory, we study host defense mechanisms against Leishmania major, L. donovani, Trypanosoma cruzi, and T. congolense, and in the process, have elucidated the function of the IL-12 cytokine family such as IL-27/WSX-1 during infection.
-After we developed animal models of intestinal amoebiasis together with Prof. Houpt at University of Virginia, we are now devoting ourselves to the study on pathogenicity of Entamoeba histolytica, E moshkovskii and host defense mechanisms to Entamoeba spp.
+After we developed animal models of intestinal amoebiasis together with Prof. Houpt at University of Virginia, we elucidated the pathogenicity of Entamoeba moshkovskii, and now are devoting ourselves to the study on molecular basis of pathogenicity of E. histolytica, E. moshkovskii and host defense mechanisms to Entamoeba spp.